Zloy/workstation/README.md

 This cookbook sets up a new workstation from the scratch.

-Fork the repo, adjust recipies and attributes before applying it.
+Fork the repo, adjust recipes and attributes before applying it.

 Also edit `config/node.json`